esper-io/dev-docs/docs/home/module/genapikey.md

 # Generating an API Key

 To access Esper APIs, SDK, or CLI an API key is needed.
+Any role can create an API token.
 An additional piece of information called `Enterprise ID` is needed for APIs and SDK.
 You can find your `Enterprise ID` in `Company Settings` tab or top right corner on `Developer Options` tab on your dashboard.

 To generate your API key, follow the steps mentioned below: